About this report

 - Ideal Burn Starting Point = Sum of all Effort Points on child stories of features as of today

 - Ideal Burn = Ideal trend downward of Accepted Effort Points on child stories of features from the PI Start Date to the PI Finish Date.
 The formula is Average Velocity / Average Sprint Days.
-If total sprint count is greater than 0, then Average Sprint Days = Release Total Days Count / Sprint Count else Average Sprint Days = 20.
+If total sprint count is greater than 0, then Average Sprint Days = Total Days Count in the PI / Sprint Count else Average Sprint Days = 20.
 The Expected Trend maximum cannot be higher than the sum of all story points for the current PI Increment.
 Average Velocity equals the sum of LOE of last five completed sprints.

 - Remaining = Sum of all Effort Points on unaccepted child stories of unaccepted features on each day of the report time period